 People have been harmed in MRI machines when they did not remove metal objects from their clothes or when metal objects were left in the room by others.

-MRI is usually not recommended for traumatic injuries, because traction and life-support equipment cannot safely enter the scanner area, and scans can take a long time.
+MRI is most often not recommended for traumatic injuries.
+Traction and life-support equipment cannot safely enter the scanner area.

 Magnetic resonance imaging - cardiac; Magnetic resonance imaging - heart; Nuclear magnetic resonance - cardiac; NMR - cardiac; MRI of the heart